Homework Folders & Planners

 Q: Are there other consequences?

 A: Yes.
-In third grade, students can have no more than 3 missing or late assignments (includes classwork AND homework) in order to participate in the quarterly PBIS celebrations.
+In third grade, students can have no more than 3 missing or late assignments (includes classwork AND homework).

 Q: How will I know if my child is missing a homework assignment?